Wireless DRO Adapter for Glass/Magnetic Scales

 - Four pigtail cable aseemblies (2x4 header with six condictors)

-All genuine TouchDRO adapters are assembled in the USA to stringent IPS-A-600/610 Class II or better standard and use quality name brand components for best reliability and durability.
+All genuine TouchDRO adapters are assembled to stringent IPS-A-600/610 Class II or better standard and use quality name brand components for best reliability and durability.
 I personally inspect every board and run it through a full range of tests (scale connectivity, bluetooth, etc.) before shipping it to you.